dotkernel/light-documentation/docs/book/v1/installation/running-the-application.md

 - set `$baseUrl` in **config/autoload/local.php** to the address of the virtualhost
 - run the application by opening the virtualhost address in your browser

-You should see the `DotKernel Light` welcome page.
+You should see the `Dotkernel Light` welcome page.

 > If you are getting exceptions or errors regarding some missing services, try running the following command: